AtienoAA/Contextual-and-Sensory-Based-Navigation-in-2D-Games/README.md

 Select level 1 to start (7 levels total)

+Each level font change different colors as the player proceed to the next level

 Follow instructions: SPACEBAR to jump, arrow keys to move it will show you alert of move right or move left

 Collect coins and receive alerts when collecting coins